 Wrapping it up

 How can you make your cruise gift even more fun?
 Wrap it in a nautical theme!
-Yes, you can actually buy cruise ship and beach chair gift wrap!
-Or, go with a classic navy-and-white anchor wrapping paper.
+This gift wrap multi-pack includes a classic navy-and-white anchor wrapping paper, ship’s wheels, and a cute whale pattern.

 Cruise gift basket ideas